leukaemiamedtech/ALL-IDB-Classifiers/Python/Tensorflow/2-0/Classification/ALL-Papers/Evaluations/Paper-1.md

 # Paper 1 Evaluation

 Here we will replicate the network architecture and data split proposed in the [Acute Leukemia Classification Using Convolution Neural Network In Clinical Decision Support System](https://airccj.org/CSCP/vol7/csit77505.pdf "Acute Leukemia Classification Using Convolution Neural Network In Clinical Decision Support System") paper and compare our results.
 In the paper, the authors do not go into the evaluation of the model, however, in this project we will go deeper into how well the model actually does.

+Inspired by the [work](https://github.com/AmlResearchProject/AML-ALL-Classifiers/blob/master/Python/_Keras/QuantisedCode/QuantisedCode.ipynb "work") done by [Amita Kapoor](https://www.leukemiaresearchfoundation.ai/team/amita-kapoor/profile "Amita Kapoor") and [Taru Jain](https://www.leukemiaresearchfoundation.ai/student-program/student/taru-jain "Taru Jain") and my previous [projects](https://github.com/AMLResearchProject/AML-ALL-Classifiers/tree/master/Python/_Keras/AllCNN "projects") based on their work.

 &nbsp;